Full List of Local Government Areas in Abuja FCT

 Bwari is one of the six local government area councils in the Federal Capital Territory (FCT).

-The Bwari local government area is the predominant ancestral home of the Gbagyi ethnic group of Nigeria.
+The Bwari Local Government Area is the predominant ancestral home of the Gbagyi ethnic group in Nigeria.

 Bwari Leadership

 Administratively, Bwari is headed by an executive chairman.
-The current chairman of the Bwari Area Council is Hon Dr. John Gabaya.
-You can reach out to him or send a message to the area council via email: [email protected].
+The current chairman of the Bwari Area Council is Hon.
+Joshua Ishaku.
+You can send a message to the area council via email: [email protected].

 Bwari has a traditional ruler called the Esu (or Sabwaya) of Bwari.
 The current Esu of Bwari is His Royal Highness (Dr.) Ibrahim Yaro and he is the 17th ruler to ascend the respected throne.
 As a traditional ruler, he preserves the cultural traditions and beliefs of the Gbagyi natives residing in the area.

 There’s a second traditional ruler in the Bwari area council known as the Sarkin Bwari.
-Alhaji Awwal Ijakoro II is the current Sarkin Bwari, a traditional ruler who took over from his father and ascended the throne in October 2017.
+Alhaji Awwal Ijakoro II is the current Sarkin Bwari, a traditional ruler who succeeded his father and ascended the throne in October 2017.

 Bwari Wards